BindaCMS/binda/README.md

 # Quick Start

-**Binda** is a CMS with an intuitive out-of-the-box interface to manage and customize page components.
+**Binda** is a headless CMS with an intuitive out-of-the-box interface which makes very easy to create your application infrastructure.

 The core element is the _structure_ element which is the finger print of any _component_ instance.
 Every _structure_ can have one or more _field-groups_ which can be populated with several _field-settings_. _Field-groups_ and _field-settings_ represent _components_ features, such as galleries, textareas, dates, repeaters and so on.